unique-influence-tech/nanigans-reporting-api/README.md

 ## Acknowledgements

-This library is an adapted version of [TwitterAds](https://github.com/essence-tech/twitter-ads-api), which I found to be a great model for building connectors to various Advertising API's.
+This library is an adapted version of other request-response based interfaces.